D3SOX/bmbf/README.md

 docker run -it -v "$(pwd):/bmbf/src" -p "50006:50006" registry.bmbf.dev/unicorns/bmbf/buildenv
 ```

-As of now, you need to set two environment variables (this will be removed soon).

-`GITHUB_USERNAME` to your github username.

-`GITHUB_KEY` to a github personal access token with the `read:packages` permission.

 ## Development

 When testing BMBF during development, you have 2 options.
 The quest, or running BMBF directly on your PC.